What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Capricorn Sun & Rising:

 Capricorn, you start off 2024 feeling strong, motivated, disciplined, and ambitious.
-Not only is it your birthday season, but Mars, the Planet of Action, enters your sign on 4th January and remains there for six weeks.
-Use the Capricorn new moon on 11th January to set intentions for the next six months to come — this is one of the most potent lunations for manifesting this year because Pluto, the Planet of Transformation, will be in your sign up until 20th January.
+Not only is it your birthday season, but Mars, the Planet of Action, enters your sign on January 4 and remains there for six weeks.
+Use the Capricorn new moon on January 11 to set intentions for the next six months to come — this is one of the most potent lunations for manifesting this year because Pluto, the Planet of Transformation, will be in your sign up until January 20.
 The combination of having the sun, Mars, and Pluto all in your sign at the start of the year means that you should prioritise launching your major initiatives in the first quarter of 2024.
-Jupiter’s continued transit through your fellow Earth sign of Taurus will ensure you don’t cut any corners.
+Jupiter’s continued transit through your fellow earth sign of Taurus will ensure you don’t cut any corners.

 AdvertisementADVERTISEMENT